What is 'fried rice syndrome,' and why is it killing people?

 Key Takeaways

 "Fried rice syndrome" is a somewhat silly (and vague) name that refers to an illness caused by Bacillus cereus (BC) bacteria.
-The topic started trending recently when an MD responded to a TikTok video about a 20-year-old man who died suddenly after eating five-day-old pasta.[]
+The topic trends periodically, particularly after a fatality — like when a 20-year-old man who died suddenly after eating five-day-old pasta.[]

-In the video, user @drjoe_md—also known as Joe Whittington, MD, a board-certified emergency medicine physician—says that patients should not eat rice or pasta that’s been left at room temperature, unrefrigerated for more than two hours.
+In the video above, Dr. Joe Whittington, a board-certified emergency medicine physician, says that patients should not eat rice or pasta that’s been left at room temperature, unrefrigerated for more than two hours.
 Why?
 BC causes bacteria overgrowth that can, in rare cases, be fatal.

 Erika Susky, MS, an Infection Control Practitioner at Unity Health in Toronto, says the etymology of the name derives from the Roman goddess of agriculture, Ceres.